 Procedure

 Single scenario execution of FloatingSE and/or WISDEM is sufficient to explore some simple one-off or comparison analyses between a few runs.
-However, executing the model within an optimization framework can give yield richer and more insightful analyses.
-There are two layers of optimization-based analyses presented in this work:
+However, executing the model within an optimization framework can yield richer and more insightful analyses.
+There are two layers of optimization-based analyses presented in this paper:

-Use FloatingSE and WISDEM to design a spar, semisubmersible, and TLP floating substructure for the same turbine configuration;
+FloatingSE and WISDEM analyses which were used to design a spar, semisubmersible, and TLP floating substructure for the same turbine configuration;

-Conduct a sensitivity analysis around the optimized designs for weight reduction at the top of the tower by parametrically changing the mass of the nacelle and re-optimizing the substructure.
+Sensitivity analysis around the optimized designs to assess the impact of weight reduction at the top of the tower by parametrically changing the mass of the nacelle and re-optimizing the substructure.

 Substructure Design